Skip to content

 Bottom line

-For most families, the fastest first steps are to call 211, apply for benefits through Access Nevada, and contact the local office tied to your crisis.
-DSS is the newer name for Nevada’s welfare office; some forms and older pages may still say DWSS.
+For many families, the fastest first steps are to call or search Nevada 211, apply for benefits through Access Nevada, and contact the local office tied to the crisis.
+For a wider state overview, see ASMOM’s Nevada help guide.

 If you need help today

 If someone is in immediate danger, call 911.
-If you may lose housing, food, heat, cooling, medicine, or safe child care, do not wait for a perfect application.
-Call, apply, and ask each office what emergency option exists while your regular case is pending.
+If you may lose housing, food, cooling, medicine, or safe child care, do not wait for a perfect application.
+Call, apply, and ask each office what emergency option exists.

 Emergency Start here What to ask for

-No food today Nevada 211, food banks, SNAP Ask for food pantries near your ZIP code and expedited SNAP screening.
+No food today 211, food banks, SNAP Ask for open pantries near your ZIP code and expedited SNAP screening.

-Eviction notice Nevada Legal Services Ask how soon you must respond and whether emergency legal help is available.
+Eviction notice eviction help Ask how soon you must respond and whether legal help is available.

-Utility shutoff Energy assistance Ask about EAP, crisis help, payment plans, and local charity aid.
+Utility shutoff energy help Ask about EAP, crisis help, payment plans, and local charity aid.

-Health coverage Nevada Medicaid Ask whether you or your children should apply through Medicaid, Nevada Check Up, or a marketplace plan.
+Health coverage Nevada Medicaid Ask whether Medicaid, Nevada Check Up, or a Marketplace plan fits.

-Unsafe at home Find DV help Ask for a local advocate, shelter options, and safe ways to talk.
+Unsafe at home Nevada advocates Ask for a local advocate, shelter options, and safe ways to talk.

 Mental health crisis Nevada 988 Call or text 988 for crisis support, or call 911 for immediate danger.